-When appointing the Committee members and chairs, the Board gave priority to the skills, experience and qualifications that will enable directors to contribute to better performance by the Committees of the duties entrusted to them (rather than to the directors' categories).
+When appointing the Committee members and chairs, the Board gave priority to the skills, experience and qualifications that will enable directors to contribute to better performance by the Committees of the duties entrusted to them (rather than to the directors' categories)...

-On 29 July 2009, it was notified to the CNMV that the Audit and Control Committee had unanimously agreed to appoint independent director Gonzalo Anes y Álvarez de Castrillón as chair for a term of 4 years.
-He took the place of Fernando Falcó y Fernández de Córdova, who had reached the end of the maximum four-year term for Committee chairs established in Additional Provision Eighteen of Law 28/1988, on the Securities Market, and in the Company's Articles of Incorporation.

-45. The job of supervising compliance with internal codes of conduct and corporate governance rules should be entrusted to the Audit Committee, the Nomination Committee or, as the case may be, separate Compliance or Corporate Governance committees.

-Compliant $\boxtimes$ Explanation $\square$

-46. All members of the Audit Committee, particularly its Chairman, should be appointed with regard to their knowledge and background in accounting, auditing and risk management matters.

-Compliant $\boxtimes$ Explanation $\square$

-47. Listed companies should have an internal audit function, under the supervision of the Audit Committee, to ensure the proper operation of internal reporting and control systems.

-Compliant $\boxtimes$ Explanation $\square$

-48. The head of internal audit should present an annual work programme to the Audit Committee; report to it directly on any incidents arising during its implementation; and submit an activities report at the end of each year.
+The Audit and Control Co independent director of F chaired by Gonzalo Ane s y Álvarez de Castrillón, and 45.
+The job of supervising compliance with internal codes of conduct and corporate governance rules should be entrusted to the Audit Committee, the Nomination Committee or, as the case may be, separate Compliance or Corporate Governance committees.
+Complia ant 🗵 Ex plain 46.
+All members of the Audit Committee, particularly its Chairman, should be appointed with regard to their knowledge and background in accounting, auditing and risk management matters.
+Complia ant 🗵 Ex plain 47.
+Listed companies should have an internal audit function, under the supervision of the Audit Committee, to ensure the proper operation of internal reporting and control systems.
+Complia ant 🗵 Ex plain 48.
+The head of internal audit should present an annual work programme to the Audit Committee; report to it directly on any incidents arising during its implementation; and submit an activities report at the end of each year.
+Compliant 🗵 Parti ally compliant Explain 49.
+Control and risk manag gement poli cy should specify at le east: a) The different types of risk (operat ional, technological, fi nancial, legal, reputational,

-Compliant  Partially compliant 🗌 Explanation 🗌

-- 49. Control and risk management policy should specify at least: - a) The different types of risk (operational, technological, financial, legal, reputational, etc.) to which the company is exposed, with the inclusion of contingent liabilities and other off-balance-sheet risks under financial or economic risks; - b) The determination of the risk level the company sees as acceptable; - c) Measures in place to mitigate the impact of risk events should they occur; - d) The internal reporting and control systems to be used to control and manage the above risks, including contingent liabilities and off-balance-sheet risks.
+- etc.) to which the company is exposed, with the inclusion of contingent liabilities and other off-balance-sheet risks under financial or economic risks; - b) The determination of the risk level the company sees as acceptable; - c) Measures in place to mitigate the impact of risk events should they occur; - d) The internal reporting and control systems to be used to control and manage the above risks, including contingent liabilities and off-balance-sheet risks.